How Long Do Peace Lily Flowers Bloom? (And How To Care)

 Peace lilies crave bright, indirect or diffused sunlight in order to thrive and produce blooms.
 It’s important to make sure the plant gets enough sunlight while avoiding direct sunlight (which can burn the leaves).

-While peace lilies are flexible with the light they receive, the best light for peace lilies is bright indirect light, or diffused light.
+While they are flexible with the light they receive, the best light for this tropical plant is bright indirect light, or diffused light.

-Since peace lilies naturally grow under a canopy of larger fauna, they are used to their light source being diffused.
+Since they naturally grow under a canopy of larger fauna, they are used to their light source being diffused.

 Peace lilies can tolerate low light conditions, but this may impact their ability to bloom.
 Make sure your plant is getting enough diffused/indirect light per day.